tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 modified_time: '2020-02-27'
 ---

-This is continuation of the first part but while in the later I've focused more on the whole industry, this time I'll try to reflect on how my own software development practices changed overtime.
+This is a continuation of the first part but while in the later I've focused more on the whole industry, this time I'll try to reflect on how my own software development practices changed over time.

 If I had to point out one common pattern that I _try_ to adhere to, that would be "just make it simple".
 Make simple everything: your code, your CI, DevOps.
-You can't be bother by worrying over every little thing.

 ## Design: Keep It Stupid Simple